xtoazt/superdesign/README.md

 ## ❓ FAQ

 **Is it free and open source?**
 Yes!
-Licensed under MIT — fork it, extend it, remix it.
+We are open source — fork it, extend it, remix it.

 **Can I customize the design agent?**
 Yes — use your own prompt templates, modify behaviors, or add commands.